For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘I’m not sure what you mean by that,’ I said.

-‘What I mean, he said, is that thoughts become in-formed as they take on external expressions, be they of objects, events or something else.
-That’s why humans must continuously ask themselves what kinds of thoughts they are thinking and why do they think them?
+‘What I mean,’ he said, ‘is that thoughts become in-formed as they take on external expressions, be they of objects, events or something else.
+That’s why humans must continuously ask what thoughts they are thinking and why they think them.
 What they think is what they get; the world they create for themselves.’

-‘Is that true, though?
-I asked.
-‘I’m not sure it is, considering how much social norms can condition our thoughts.
+‘I’m not sure if that’s true,’ I said, ‘considering how much social norms condition our thinking.’

 ‘And where do earth’s social norms come from?’
 Mo asked.
-‘Is it not true that heavenly thoughts create heaven on earth, while hellish thoughts create hell?
-That’s just how it is and why there are such a diversity of social environments on earth.
-If everyone understood the importance of their thoughts, they might take greater responsibility for what they choose to think.
+‘Is it not true that a heavenly mind creates heaven on earth while a hellish mind creates hell?
+That’s just how it is and why there is such a diversity of social environments.
+If everyone understood the importance of what they believe and how they think, they would take greater responsibility for what they think.
+They would choose to choose their thoughts.
 In this free-will universe, it’s up to humanity to create what it wants, be it an Eden or a hell.’

-‘Throughout the ages, much of earth’s civilization was determined by the thoughts of philosophers and theologians.
-Their writings filtered down into the collective thoughts of the masses, ultimately giving form to the governance of nations, for better or worse.’
+‘Throughout the ages, much of earth’s civilisation was determined by what philosophers and theologians contemplated.
+Their perceptions of reality filtered down into the minds of the masses, ultimately giving form to the governance of nations, for better or worse.’

 ‘Whether they are prepared to take responsibility or not,’ Mo said, ‘the influence of intellectual elites is disproportionate to the rest of the population.
 That’s because most of humanity unwittingly follows the prevailing beliefs of those they allow to think for them.
 That’s how they become so easily governed; by giving their power away.

 ‘This attitude is especially evident in the Flatlands, where many false and questionable beliefs are projected and disseminated throughout the world.
-As long as that continues, earth’s consciousness will rise no higher than the collective thought patterns.
-Unless there’s a revolution, a revolution not of just the mind but the heart, nothing will change because nothing can change.’
+As long as that continues, earth’s consciousness will rise no higher than humanity’s collective mind.
+Unless there’s a revolution, a revolution not only of the mind but also the heart, nothing will change because nothing can change.’

 ‘This is where you come in, James,’ Eli said.

 ‘Oh really?
-What if I don’t wish to come in, Eli.’
+What if I don’t wish to come in?’

 ‘That’s your prerogative,’ he said, ‘yet that would be a shame.
-Who would be better to bring spiritual awareness to your world than a philosopher who understands he’s essentially not a body, but a spirit?
-What if that’s the reason you’re here; why you entered our dimension?’
+Who would be better to bring spiritual awareness to your world than a philosopher who understands he’s not just a body but a spirit?
+What if that’s the reason you’re here and why you entered into our dimension?’

-‘A most frightening thought,’ I said, ‘considering how most revolutions end up a bloody mess.’
+‘That would be most concerning,’ I said, ‘considering how most revolutions end up a bloody mess.’

 ‘I agree,’ Mo said, ‘except this time guns and swords will not be required since the pen is mightier than the sword.
 For better or worse, the world reaps what it sows in its collective mind, which is why a revolution of heightened consciousness could sculpt your world into the New Jerusalem.’